 Former Senator and author of From Pigs to Politics – A Memoir by Bev Clarno

-Thursday, March 29 at noon in Hearing Room C
+New date!
+Tuesday, March 20 at noon in Hearing Room C

 “Bev Clarno’s political skills took root in childhood on a farm in Eastern Oregon where she was expected to haul as much pig slop as her brother.
 No whining.
 No complaining.
 She grew up to become Oregon’s Speaker of the House where she was nobody’s snowflake.
 Two decades later, she’s still nobody’s snowflake.
 Her rendition of the record is a treasure,” said Sen. Betsy Johnson.